Syodo-Development/AnyVersion/README.md

 Therefore dont expect help from us when players with clients lower than 1.20.3 have problems on your server.
 (Thats old enough anyways)

 If using WaterdogPE, you probably want to use [SyodogPE](https://github.com/Syodo-Development/SyodogPE).
-VanillaPNX works with base WaterdogPE, but your WDPE console might get spammed with some warnings you can just ignore.
+AnyVersion works with base WaterdogPE, but your WDPE console might get spammed with some warnings you can just ignore.